OsaPL/Versus-Brawl/notes.md

 - Suicide now available for all gamemodes
 - Not counted kills will now trigger SuicideDeath event
 - Leader crown now also available for all gamemodes
-- Most hotspots are now available in the object collection category 'VersusBrawl'
+- All hotspots are now available in the spawner category 'VersusBrawl'
 - Points UI is now generic and you can use it in any gamemode or even extend it
 - Versus-Brawl UI no longer displays while in editor mode
 - More options for fps optimization added to objectFollowerEmmiter and waterRiseHotspot (see modding docs)
 - objectFollowerEmmiter now also has a editor mode placeholder to help with visibility
-- All hotspot placeholder texts now only showup within a distance of the camera
+- All hotspot placeholder texts now only show up within a distance of the camera

 [b]Fixes:[/b]
 - Hotspots should now check the paths before trying to load a file.